-Many researchers believe that the disorder is related to the common cold sore virus, herpes simplex.
-In addition, Lyme disease, flu-like illnesses, ear infections, high blood pressure, and diabetes have all been associated with Bell’s palsy.
-It’s a common misconception to think Bell’s palsy is caused by a stroke.
-Although a stroke can cause facial paralysis, it doesn’t cause Bell’s palsy.
+Many researchers believe that the disorder may be related to the herpes simplex virus.
+In addition, Lyme disease, flu-like illnesses, mumps, rubella, mononucleosis, ear infections, respiratory illnesses, high blood pressure, and diabetes have all been associated with Bell’s palsy.
+The disorder disproportionately affects people who have diabetes or upper respiratory infections.
+To further clarify Bell’s palsy is not caused by a stroke — a stroke can cause facial paralysis, but it isn’t linked to Bell’s palsy.

-- Pain in or around the ear and/or jaw.
+- Pain around the jaw and ear

 - Increased sensitivity to sound on the affected side